Crispy Rosemary Oven-Fried Chicken With Honey Drizzle

 When it comes to weeknight dinners, I’m all about using what you have and getting it done.
 So…

-- If you don’t have buttermilk, use regular milk.
+- Don’t have buttermilk?
+Use regular milk.

 Rosemary Oven-Fried Chicken